pandas-dev/pandas/doc/source/user_guide/timeseries.rst

 Use `origin` or `offset` to adjust the start of the bins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. versionadded:: 1.1.0

 The bins of the grouping are adjusted based on the beginning of the day of the time series starting point.
 This works well with frequencies that are multiples of a day (like `30D`) or that divides a day (like `90s` or `1min`).
-But it can create inconsistencies with some frequencies that do not meet this criteria.
+This can create inconsistencies with some frequencies that do not meet this criteria.
 To change this behavior you can specify a fixed timestamp with the argument ``origin``.

 For example: